bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 So Carol generates some random key and some random nonce pair, Dave generates some random key and some random nonce pair.
 Dave generates some random key and some random nonce pair, and they use that pair solely for this particular PTLC.
 They then, instead of signing it regularly, they commit to a partial signature that is broken and that is tweaked by whatever the PTLC has to be.
-Here the PTLC has to be a plus b plus c plus z.
+Here the PTLC has to be A + B + C + Z.
-So therefore, a plus b plus c plus z is our tweak, which means that then, once we find out the valid signature later on, that that tweak is going to be lowercase a plus b plus c plus z.
+So therefore, A + B + C + Z is our tweak, which means that then, once we find out the valid signature later on, that that tweak is going to be lowercase A + B + C + Z.
-And guess what Carol needs to know in order to be able to spend Bob's PPLC?
+And guess what Carol needs to know in order to be able to spend Bob's PgLC?
-She needs to learn what a plus b plus c plus z.
+She needs to learn what A + B + C + Z.
 And guess what?
 Carol needs to know in order to be able to spend Bob's PTLC.
-She needs to learn what a plus b plus c plus z is, because then she can subtract her own secret that she received in the onion, and that way she can spend Bob's PTLC.
+She needs to learn what A + B + C + Z is, because then she can subtract her own secret that she received in the onion, and that way she can spend Bob's PTLC.
 So now the question of course is, I think you guys can figure it out, especially with this slide, why are we bothering with this MuSig complication here?
-Why do we have to have MuSig just to create an adapter signature that is tweaked damaged broken Whatever terminology when I use No, come on The same reasons you don't want the nodes private key leads, you don't want the payment point linked as well, if you're not doing the same knots, you know, computations or anything.
+Why do we have to have MuSig just to create an adapter signature that is tweaked damaged broken Whatever terminology when I use No, come on

+Answer: The same reasons you don't want the nodes private key leads, you don't want the payment point linked as well, if you're not doing the same nonce , you know, computations or anything.

-Not quite.
+Arik: Not quite.
 Just depending on that payment not to be there in general.
-Not quite.
-I mean, I guess, you know, what would happen if it were to be...
-What scenario are we trying to avoid?
+Not quite.I mean, I guess, you know, what would happen if it were to be...What scenario are we trying to avoid?

-A payment being redeemed without it.
+Answer: A payment being redeemed without it.

 Having gone through, yes.
 All right, you know what?
 I'll just tell you.